kyma-project/kyma/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md

   - `package.json` with the Function's dependencies

-4. In the `config.yaml` file configure an API Rule to expose your Function to the incoming traffic over HTTP.
-Enter the subdomain name as the `host` property:
+4. In the `config.yaml` file, configure an API Rule to expose your Function to the incoming traffic over HTTP.
+Provide the subdomain name in the `host` property:

     ```yaml
     apiRules: